jeyofdev/wp-estate-agency/README.md

-# wp-estate-agency
+# WP estate agency

-Create a theme wordpress from an html template on a real estate agency
+Create a theme having as subject a real estate agency

+For this theme, I use the [Azenta](https://colorlib.com/wp/template/azenta/) template available on the [colorlib](https://colorlib.com/) site.